Looooopy/developer-images/docs/commands/README.md

 ### MacOS

-    MacOS do not support long option as --service and so on so we need to install gnu-getopts
+MacOS do not support long option as --service and so on so we need to install gnu-getopts.

+> Note: it's not necessary beacuse we use a docker image if it gnu-getopt is missing but you gain 10-15s boot time to run/build.

     brew install gnu-getopt

-Zsh:
+Zsh

     sudo echo 'export PATH="/usr/local/opt/gnu-getopt/bin:$PATH"' >> ~/.zshrc
     sudo echo 'export FLAGS_GETOPT_CMD="$(brew --prefix gnu-getopt)/bin/getopt"' >> ~/.zshrc

 bash

     sudo echo 'export PATH="/usr/local/opt/gnu-getopt/bin:$PATH"' >> ~/.bash_rpofile
     sudo echo 'export FLAGS_GETOPT_CMD="$(brew --prefix gnu-getopt)/bin/getopt"' >> ~/.bash_rpofile